Maryland: Eastern Shore & Chesapeake Bay | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-Today you are in for a treat.
-The Oxford/St. Michaels loop is considered one of the premiere biking routes on the East Coast.
-You will ride a clockwise route from your inn, through Oxford, a 17th-century town with a long tradition of boat building.
-Cutts and Case Boatyard has number of classic wooden boats on display, two short blocks from our rest stop.
+Today you’re in for a treat—the Oxford/St. Michaels Loop is considered one of the premier biking routes on the East Coast.
+Your clockwise ride begins at your inn and leads through Oxford, a 17th-century town with a rich boatbuilding heritage.
+Just two blocks from our rest stop, you’ll find Cutts and Case Boatyard, home to a number of classic wooden boats on display.

-The modest Oxford-Bellevue ferry, the oldest privately owned ferry still in operation in America will carry you across the Tred Avon River.
-From Bellevue, you will ride through the small town of Royal Oak, stopping for an included lunch in St. Michaels, a small bayside town on a long, narrow neck of land.
+Next, board the modest Oxford-Bellevue Ferry—the oldest privately owned ferry still in operation in America—for a short crossing of the Tred Avon River.
+From Bellevue, cycle through the charming town of Royal Oak, then continue on to St. Michaels, a picturesque bayside town, where you’ll enjoy an included lunch.

-Mileage hounds may increase your ride total by riding toward Tilghman Island from St. Michaels after lunch before backtracking to St. Michaels.
+Mileage hounds can extend their ride by cycling toward Tilghman Island before looping back to St. Michaels.

 Today's Ride Choices

-Morning Easton to St. Michael’s — 19 miles
+Morning: Easton to St. Michaels — 19 miles OR Tunis Mills to Easton — 11 miles

 What to Expect:

-The St. Michael’s Loop is recognized as one of the premier bike trails in the Mid-Atlantic region.
-The popular tourist destination of St. Michaels has many shops.
-Here, you will enjoy lunch and a self-guided tour of the Chesapeake Bay Maritime Museum.
+The St. Michaels Loop is recognized as one of the premier bike trails in the Mid-Atlantic region, leading to the charming and popular bayside town of St. Michaels, where you’ll enjoy lunch and a self-guided tour of the Chesapeake Bay Maritime Museum.
+This afternoon’s route offers additional scenic waterfront views before looping back to St. Michaels.

 Included Meals: Breakfast, Lunch

-Leaving Easton this morning, shuttle 30 minutes to nearby Cambridge.
-Today’s ride starts in front of the town’s Harriet Tubman ‘take my hand’ mural (note that the museum is not open on Tuesdays).
+Leaving Easton this morning, you’ll shuttle about 30 minutes to nearby Cambridge.
+Today’s ride begins in front of the town’s iconic Harriet Tubman “Take My Hand” mural.

-Our scenic ride takes place in the Blackwater National Wildlife Refuge.
-Called one of the “Last Great Places” by the Nature Conservancy, these 32,000 acres offer quiet roadways, ideal for cycling.
-Established 90 years ago, this preserve was created as a haven for migrating birds and to protect endangered birds and animals.
-Here, nature lovers will enjoy stepping off their bikes for strolls along the marked trails through protected marshland.
+Your scenic route winds through Blackwater National Wildlife Refuge.
+Recognized by The Nature Conservancy as one of the “Last Great Places,” this 32,000-acre preserve offers quiet roadways ideal for cycling.
+Established 90 years ago, it serves as a haven for migrating birds and a sanctuary for endangered species.
+Nature lovers may enjoy stepping off their bikes to stroll along marked trails through the protected marshland.

-You may also stop in the recently established Harriett Tubman Underground Railroad State Park, with an opportunity to tour the visitor center.
+You may also choose to visit the Harriet Tubman Underground Railroad State Park and explore the informative exhibits at the visitor center.

-After exploring and relaxing over a picnic lunch provide by your trip leaders, you’ll shuttle 90 minutes to Rock Hall and our inn, where a swim in the saltwater pool and a cool drink on the dock may be in order.
-Your hosts Jim and Joanne welcome us.
-Dinner is at the inn tonight.
+After exploring and relaxing over a picnic lunch provided by your trip leaders, you’ll shuttle to Rock Hall and our inn, where a swim in the saltwater pool or a cool drink on the dock may be in order.
+Your hosts, Jim and Joanne, welcome you warmly.
+Dinner is included at the inn this evening.

 Today's Ride Choices